RatScanner/RatScanner/README.md

 After you downloaded the Zip-Archive (you only need `RatScanner.zip`) extract it anywhere on your PC and run `RatScanner.exe`.

-Once it has launched, go into the settings menu (bottom right corner) and check that your resolution is set properly (default is FullHD).

 If you have any problems with the process please checkout the [FAQ][faq-page] or join the [Discord][discord] if you need further help.

 **Important:** If the tool does not seem to start, here's some [common issues][common-issues]